eashanadhikarla/stable-diffusion/README.md

-# pytorch-stable-diffusion
+# Stable Diffusion
-PyTorch implementation of Stable Diffusion from scratch
+Implementation of stable diffusion from scratch

 ## Download weights and tokenizer files: